Satyajit Ray: The Apu years (1950–1959)

 Despite Ray's success, it had little influence on his personal life in the years to come.
-He continued to live with his wife and children in a rented house, with his mother, uncle and other members of his extended family.
+He continued to live with his wife and children in a rented house on Lake Avenue in South Calcutta, with his mother, uncle, and other members of his extended family.
+The home is currently owned by ISKCON.

 From Devi to Charulata (1959–1964)

-During this period, Ray made films about the British Raj period, a documentary on Tagore, a comic film (Mahapurush) and his first film from an original screenplay ('Kanchenjungha').
+During this period, Ray made films about the British Raj period, a documentary on Tagore, a comic film (Mahapurush), and his first film from an original screenplay (Kanchenjungha).
 He also made a series of films that, taken together, are considered by critics among the most deeply felt portrayals of Indian women on screen.